 As leaders, we may wonder what defines a team’s success.
 Is it based solely on achievement, or is there more to the story?
 The best leaders know a successful team is made when focus, care, attention and development are directed to its members.
 Healthy teams yield effective collaboration, fulfilled employees, high organizational engagement and greater long-term success.
 Learn what it takes to ensure your team functions at its highest and healthiest.

-This event will be telecast at the Forbes Road Conference Center: Friday, November 1st, 2019 beginning at 9am.
+This event will be telecast at the Forbes Road Conference Center: Friday, November 1st, 2019 beginning at 8:30am (registration opens at 8am.)
 In addition to the Leadership presentation, guests will enjoy networking, light breakfast, lunch catered by Kountry Kettle, and the opportunity to visit exhibitors (as well as to be an exhibitor during the event.)

 A team that reaches the summit of a mountain is considered a success, but great leaders know the journey doesn’t end when you reach the top.
 Healthy teams don’t just reach their pinnacle, they stay there.